Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 The RPP declaration as a lever for compliance and sustainability

 Yes.
-The sales channel does not exempt you from the obligation.
+The sales channel does not exempt you from the obligation when the company places packaging on the Spanish market.

 Can I delegate the declaration to a SCRAP?

-No. The producer remains responsible for the accuracy of the data.
+The SCRAP manages part of the EPR obligations, but the producer remains responsible for the accuracy of the declared data.

 What happens if I detect an error after submitting the declaration?

-You must submit a corrective declaration as soon as possible to avoid potential penalties.
+You must submit a supplementary declaration as soon as possible to correct it and reduce the risk of penalties.

-How can I reduce the annual workload of the declaration?
+How can I reduce the annual effort of the declaration?

 Paula Otero